Academic Calendar - 2026

 Failure to Meet Progression Standards

 A student who fails to meet the combined program progression standards in any year must withdraw from the combined program.
-However, a student who has met the progression standards of either the HBA or Geography program will be allowed to proceed to the next year of that program.
+However, a student who has met the progression standards of either the HBA or Geography and Environment program will be allowed to proceed to the next year of that program.
 If the progression standards of both individual programs have been satisfied, the student may continue in either program and may petition the School or Faculty whose program was not selected for permission to complete that program at a later date.
 A student who is required to withdraw from the combined program and wishes to pursue either of the individual programs or both programs through a combined degree, must complete all the degree requirements of the individual program or combined programs in order to graduate from that/those program(s).

 Dean's Honour List